European Review of Public Law

 AIMS: The ERPL seeks to publish innovative, original scholarship that makes a significant contribution to its subject matters.
 The Editors welcome articles from academics, practitioners and researchers including those among the younger generation, and book review articles dealing with significant new publications, particularly those regarding non-English language books.
 Short analyses of legislative and case-law developments within European institutions are also welcome for the on-line edition of the European Review of Public Law.

-In order to attract scholarship of the highest standard, all papers submitted by authors undergo rigorous peer review.
+In order to attract scholarship of the highest standard, papers submitted by authors undergo rigorous peer review.
 The process of review normally takes between six to eight weeks.

 The greatest part of manuscripts submitted to the ERPL is written in the English or French language.
 However, we remain committed to linguistic diversity and accept also submissions in Spanish, Russian, Portuguese, German and Italian.